kubeshop/testkube/docs/docs/articles/creating-tests.md

   executionNamespaces: []
        # -- Namespace for test execution
   #  - namespace: default
-       # -- Whether to genrate RBAC for testkube api server or use manually provided
+       # -- Whether to generate RBAC for testkube api server or use manually provided
   #    generateAPIServerRBAC: true
        # -- Job service account name for test jobs
   #    jobServiceAccountName: tests-job-default
-       # -- Whether to genrate RBAC for test job or use manually provided
+       # -- Whether to generate RBAC for test job or use manually provided
   #    generateTestJobRBAC: true
 ```